-Students who are enrolled in a Year 12 ATAR course (pair of units) are required to sit the ATAR course examination in that course.
+Students who are enrolled in a Year 12 ATAR course (Units 3 and 4) are required to sit the ATAR course examination in that course.

-If students do not sit an ATAR course examination and do not have an approved sickness/misadventure application for that course, the grades for the pair of units completed in that year will not contribute to any of the WACE requirements.
+If students do not sit an ATAR course examination and do not have an approved Sickness/Misadventure Application for that course, the grades for the pair of units completed in that year will not contribute to any of the WACE requirements.
 As a consequence, a student may not meet the requirements to receive a WACE.